Chieze-Franklin/Bolt.js-Book/public.md

 `"public": {`

-`"clean": true, //if true empties/clears the public/your-app-name directory`
+`"clean": true, //(default: false) if true empties/clears the public/your-app-name directory`

-`"move": true, //if true moves (instead of just copying) the public files/directories to the public/your-app-name directory`
+`"move": true, //(default: false) if true moves (instead of just copying) the public files/directories to the public/your-app-name directory`

-`"overwrite": true, //if true overwrites/replaces already-existing files in public/your-app-name with the new files being copied`
+`"overwrite": true, //(default: true) if true overwrites/replaces already-existing files in public/your-app-name with the new files being copied`

 `"paths" :  [ "favicon.ico", "assets", "lib/js" ]`